OpenSpartan/openspartan-wiki/osw/docs/src/halo-infinite-endpoints/guide-endpoints.md

 ## Example Response

 The response can be quite large.
 For example, the guide response for the `progression` asset class is 177.51KB and contains 63,307 lines of JSON.
-You can view an example of such a response in [`example-progression-guide.json`](./examples/guide-endpoints/example-progression-guide.json).
+You can view an example of such a response in [`example-progression-guide.json`](./examples/halo-infinite/guide-endpoints/example-progression-guide.json).

+An excerpt of the response can be seen below:

-<<< @/src/.vuepress/public/examples/guide-endpoints/example-progression-guide.json#documentation-snippet
+<<< @/src/.vuepress/public/examples/halo-infinite/guide-endpoints/example-progression-guide.json#documentation-snippet

+If you follow all the entities in the response for the `progression` asset class, you will notice that it lists all available armor cores, coatings, AI definitions, and more.
+Amongst others, this endpoint can also provide information on non-game assets, such as the season calendar, available at `/hi/progression/file/calendars/seasons/seasoncalendar.json`.